 are NOT about Homosexuality.

-Even the leading anti-gay evangelical scholar, Dr. Robert Gagnon of Pittsburgh Theological Seminary, admits that the Holiness Code in Leviticus 18:22 & 20:13 does not address the issue of gay relationships or marriage.
+Even the leading anti-gay evangelical scholar, Dr. Robert Gagnon, of Houston Baptist University, admits that the Holiness Code in Leviticus 18:22 & 20:13 does not address the issue of gay relationships or marriage.

 There is no logical analogy between ancient cult prostitutes who worshiped the fertility goddess and modern gay men and lesbians.
 Leviticus 18:22 & 20:13 are God's prohibition of shrine prostitution, not homosexuality.